rohankadekodi/SplitFS/experiments.md

 7. TPCC: `cd scripts/tpcc; ./compile_tpcc.sh; cd ../..` -- This will compile TPCC workload
 8. rsync: `cd scripts/rsync; ./compile_rsync.sh; cd ../..` -- This will compile rsync

+Note: The <num_threads> argument in the compilation scripts performs the compilation with the number of threads given as input to the script, to improve the speed of compilation.

 ---

 ### Workload Generation